Tsueatyon/Markov-Chain/README.md

-# Markov-Chain
+# Text generation
-Markov chain on text generation
+Markov chain for text generation
+Random forest and decision tree for text generation